Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### `connection.inversion.enable`

-If enabled, reverses the standard connection flow by having the Lightstreamer server's Proxy Adapter initiate the connection as a client to the port specified in [`request_reply.port`](#request_replyport).
+If enabled, inverts the standard connection flow by having the Lightstreamer server's Proxy Adapter initiate the connection as a client to the port specified in [`request_reply.port`](#request_replyport).
 This inverse connection pattern requires setting the `remote_host` parameter in the [Proxy Adapter configuration](#lightstreamer-setup).

 - **Type:** boolean
 - **Default:** false